With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Crossroads Treatment Center Greensboro is a methadone clinic in Greensboro, NC located in Guilford County at 2706 North Church Street, 27405 zip code area that also includes suboxone treatment.
-Crossroads Treatment Center Greensboro provides methadone maintenance, buprenorphine maintenance and suboxone prescription.
-In addition, Crossroads Treatment Center Greensboro provides housing services, case management and self-help groups.
-Crossroads Treatment Center Greensboro includes opioid treatment for adults and young adults.
+Crossroads Treatment Center Greensboro is a methadone clinic in Greensboro, NC located in Guilford County at 2706 North Church Street, 27405 zip code area that also includes suboxone treatment services.
+Crossroads Treatment Center Greensboro provides methadone maintenance, suboxone prescription and buprenorphine maintenance.
+In addition, Crossroads Treatment Center Greensboro provides case management, self-help groups and housing services.
+Crossroads Treatment Center Greensboro includes opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.